verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Having your heart broken is a tremendous way to learn about the world.
 - [ ] No matter where you run.
 You just end up running into yourself.
 - [ ] You have my permission to blame *whoever*
+- [ ] Is it my turn to say something obvious now?
+Oh I know...
+You are ...
+- [ ] We'd all slowly starve to death in our own filth.
+But we'll be happy.